Tychobra/polished/README.md

 ## Getting Started

-We recommend the following folder structure:
+To add polished to your Shiny apps, you will need to create a new directory for your polished configuration.
+To keep things organized we recommend the following folder structure:

 - <project_name>/
    - polished-<project_name>/